Leukaill/Kjess.design/replit.md

 # Overview

-This is a full-stack web application built with React and Express.js, featuring a modern design system using shadcn/ui components.
-The application includes contact form functionality and newsletter subscription capabilities, with a PostgreSQL database backend managed through Drizzle ORM.
-The project uses TypeScript throughout and implements a monorepo structure with shared schemas and types.
+This is a sophisticated interior design company website for KJESS Designs built with React and Express.js, featuring an elegant design system using shadcn/ui components.
+The application includes contact form functionality, newsletter subscription capabilities, a dynamic navigation bar with scroll-based section detection, team showcase, testimonials, and gallery sections.
+The backend uses PostgreSQL with Drizzle ORM for data persistence.
+The project implements TypeScript throughout with a monorepo structure and shared schemas.

 # User Preferences